How to Soothe Your Child’s Cold

 Follow dosing recommendations closely, especially with infants.
 Talk to your pediatrician before you give any over-the-counter medicine to a child under age 4.

 Consider generic cold medicines.
 They're cheaper, but they have the same active ingredients as brand-name medicines.
 They may also contain only one ingredient, which makes it easier to target specific symptoms without double dosing.

-Before giving your child cold medicine, especially if you have a young child, talk to your health care provider or pharmacist and make sure the medicine is safe for your child.
+Before giving your child a cold medicine, especially if you have a young child, talk to your pediatrician or pharmacist and make sure the medicine is safe.